A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Simulations

-We first evaluate the performance of parameter estimation, standard error estimation, and confidence intervals in comparison to a classical joint model that ignores heterogeneous WS variability.
-In this simulation, the longitudinal measurements $Y_i(t_{ij})$ were generated from the mixed-effects multiple location scale model (\ref{eq1.1})-(\ref{eq1.2}) with
+This section studies the finite sample performance of parameter estimation, standard error estimation, and confidence intervals for the proposed joint model (\ref{eq1.1})-(\ref{eq2}), as well as some other related methods.

+{\bf Simulation 1: Generative joint model with heterogeneous WS variance and non-linear time evolution.} We consider a generative joint model with heterogeneous WS variance, where the longitudinal measurements $Y_i(o_{ij})$ were generated from the following mixed-effects multiple location-scale model:

-and the competing risks event data were generated from the following proportional cause-specific hazards models:
+and the competing risks event data were generated from the proportional cause-specific hazards models: